programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 In this section of the lesson, we will run a linear regression model in Python 3 to predict a book review's date (represented as a continuous variable).
 We will rely primarily on the scikit-learn library for setting up, training, and evaluating our models, but we will also use pandas for reading CSV files and data manipulation, as well as matplotlib and seaborn to make data visualizations.
 Later, we will use the same mix of libraries to train a logistic regression model to predict the perceived gender of the author being reviewed (represented as a binary, nominal variable).

-Some of the code below is specific to the way I have set up my metadata and data files, but the choices I have made aref common in data science and are becoming increasingly popular in computational humanities research.
+Some of the code below is specific to the way I have set up my metadata and data files, but the choices I have made are common in data science and are becoming increasingly popular in computational humanities research.
 I will explain the principles behind each block of code as I walk you through each of the steps.

 ### Step 1: Loading metadata